codemanki/cloudscraper/README.md

  - [x] Support page with simple redirects
  - [x] Add proper testing
  - [x] Remove manual 302 processing, replace with `followAllRedirects` param
+ - [ ] Parse out the timeout from chalenge page
  - [ ] Reoder the arguments in get/post/request methods and allow custom options to be passed in
  - [ ] Expose solve methods to use them independently
  - [ ] Support recaptcha solving